CD3/libIntegrate/README.md

 There are two basic types of numerical integration.
 In the first case, the value of the function to be integrated can be calculated for any argument value.
 In the second case, the value of the function to be integrated is only know at some discrete set of argument values.
+Most numerical integration libraries handle the first case, and there many different methods for handling a wide variety of conditions, including integrating over infinite or semi-infinite bounds.
+Typically, the user should know something about the function to be integrated and carefully select the best method to use.

 Any method that can handle the second case can be used to handle the first case as well by first discrediting the function to be integrated.
 Methods that can only handle the first case (for example, Gauss-Legendre Quadrature requires the function to be evaluated at specific argument values) can be used on discretized